Autonomous Power Allocation based on Distributed Deep Learning for Device-to-Device Communication Underlaying Cellular Network: Introduction

-\begin{enumerate} \item According to the proposed method, a device can decide transmit power for device to device communication without any supporting of eNB.
-Simultaneously, it can maximize the overall cell throughput. \item It preserves the total cell throughput as previous works but it conducts in a distributed way. \item The proposed method focus on how to solve a very complicated minimizing (or maximizing) problem while keeping constraints.
-It can be applied to solve other problems. \end{enumerate} The rest of this paper is organized as follows.
-In section II, we introduce backgrounds, which are related works for D2D communications and deep learning.
-In section III, the proposed method is described in three aspects: distributed architecture, cost design for learning, and deep learning process.
-Section IV is results from actual implementation of the proposed scheme.
-We show various expressions of the results, including power distribution of the cells.
+\end{enumerate} The rest of this paper is organized as follows.
+In section II, we introduce related studies on IoT-D2D communication.
+In section III, the proposed method is described in three aspects: a distributed architecture, cost design for learning, and a deep learning process.
+Section IV presents the results of the actual implementation of the proposed scheme.
+We show various expressions of the results, including the power distribution of the cells.
 Finally, the significance of the proposed method is summarized in the conclusion section.

-\section{Related Works}
+\section{Related works}